-Two additional sessions were held on a sponsored basis - one was sponsored by the Ossining LGBTQ Alliance and the LOFT LGBTQ+ Community Center on Thursday evening, January 7th and a second on Tuesday, January 19th with students from Ossining High School.
+Two additional sessions were held on a sponsored basis - one was sponsored by Ossining's LGBTQ Alliance and LOFT on Thursday evening, January 7th; a second on Tuesday, January 19th, with students from Ossining High School.
 In order for community members to share in a safe inclusive environment, participation in these meetings was by invitation, (the OHS meeting included student leaders and members of the student equity committee).
 During the course of these two meetings, a wide range of topics related to police services and engagement were discussed with the attendees.